Sahajdeep7988/Database_mini/README.md

 ## See Also

 For more detailed information about the implementation and architecture, please see the [DOCUMENTATION.md](DOCUMENTATION.md) file.

+## Future Development: Advanced Storage Engine

+The next phase of this project will focus on implementing a proper storage engine with the following features:

+1. **B-Tree Index Implementation**
+   - Efficient data retrieval with logarithmic time complexity
+   - Support for range queries
+   - Optimized for disk I/O operations

+2. **Buffer Pool Management**
+   - In-memory caching of frequently accessed data
+   - LRU (Least Recently Used) replacement policy
+   - Configurable buffer pool size

+3. **Transaction Support**
+   - ACID compliance (Atomicity, Consistency, Isolation, Durability)
+   - Write-ahead logging (WAL)
+   - Concurrency control with locking mechanisms

+4. **Query Optimization**
+   - Cost-based query optimization
+   - Statistics collection for better query planning
+   - Join optimization strategies

+5. **Performance Benchmarking**
+   - Comparison with existing database systems
+   - Metrics for throughput, latency, and resource utilization
+   - Stress testing under various workloads

+This enhanced version will build upon the foundation of our college project while significantly improving performance, reliability, and feature set.